-Students are responsible for missing assignments.
+Students are responsible for completing missing assignments.
 In grades 5-8, any work or tests missed due to vacation will be due upon their return.
-They need to check in with their teacher when they return from any absent period.
+They need to check in with their teacher(s) when they return from any absent period.
 Parents may check SchoolSpeak to view their child's progress.
-Students in grades 5-8 receiving three Missing Assignment slips per trimester from their teacher(s) will be issued a Detention Notice.
-Students in grades 1-4 will receive a formal Note from their Teacher.
-In addition to receiving this notification, students will be required to work on the missing assignment during the first recess period.
-Occasionally, a teacher may assign completed paperwork or non-academic items to be returned, e.g. emergency cards, Friday Folders, or missing school supplies.
+Students in grades 5-8 receiving three missing assignment slips per trimester from their teacher(s) will be issued a detention notice.
+This detention will be served on Thursdays after school.
+Students in grades 1-4 will receive a formal note from their teacher.
+In addition to receiving this notification, students will be required to work on the missing assignment(s) during the first recess period.
+Occasionally, a teacher may request completed paperwork or non-academic items to be returned, e.g. emergency cards, Friday Folders, or missing school supplies.